Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Pawpaws can be grown from seed.
 Because the fruit matures in the fall, in nature the seeds would have to endure the cold of winter before germinating in the spring.
 The seeds need that period of cold and then warm temperatures to tell them when to germinate.
 You can mimic this with what’s called cold-stratification.

 Sixty days before your last frost, wrap your seeds in moistened sphagnum moss and place them in a plastic bag in your refrigerator for at least 2 months.
 This mimics winter weather.
-Then remove the bag from your refrigerator and plant the seeds, lengthwise, in separate containers, ¾ inch deep.
+Then remove the bag from your refrigerator and plant the seeds, lengthwise, one seed per container, ¾ inch deep.
 Place the containers in a sunny window and keep the soil moist.
 A heat mat set to 70⁰F will speed up germination which should occur in about 2 months.

 You can transplant your seedlings outdoors when they have developed their first set of true leaves.
 Plant them 15 feet apart.
 They will need shade for the first two years of their lives because in nature the fruit would fall to the ground under mature pawpaw trees which would then shade the seedlings.